 Here’s my point.
 If Christian theologians and preachers can’t agree on something as basic as salvation, what hope is there for those not trained in theology?
-How can they, without the preacher telling them, read the Bible and find out for themselves the way to heaven?
+How can people, without the preacher telling them, read the Bible and find out for themselves the way to Heaven?

-From cover to cover the Bible is a convoluted, contradictory mess.
-Try as theologians and preachers might to “harmonize” the Bible to fit their theological system, it remains unable to simply answer the question, what must I do to be saved?
+From cover to cover, the Bible is a convoluted, contradictory mess.
+Try as theologians and preachers might to “harmonize” the Bible to fit their respective theological systems, they remain unable to simply answer the question, what must I do to be saved?
 (Acts 16 and Mark 16) Even with the passage that asks the question what must I do to be saved, Christian preachers argue amongst themselves over whether salvation requires baptism.

 Let me finish this post with Bruce Gerencser’s salvation plan:

 Live well, do good works, and die.
 The only heaven and hell you will experience in this life is what you and your fellow human beings create.